DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Every Casino and the Lucky 38 Suite have Currency Converters inside
  - Benny isn't a little bitch and will attack you if you shoot at the chairmen
  - The Ultra-Luxe assassin actually has a voice and wears a suit
- - Nero & Big Sal are aggressive
+ - Nero & Big Sal aren't little bitches and attack you if attack Omertas
+ - The male bathers in the Ultra-Luxe don't swim in T-Shirts and if you have _those_ mods, bathers won't be naked

  FREESIDE AND OUTER NEW VEGAS
  - The Greasers in the North Vegas Sewers wear greaser jackets